RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: RepoLaunch

 In the final stage, the \textbf{Organize Agent} extracts reusable artifacts from the previous records.

 \textbf{Rebuild commands.} The Setup Agent’s command history may contain redundant or failed steps.
-The Organize Agent filters and optimizes this sequence to produce a minimal set of \textbf{rebuild commands} that can re-install the modified dependencies and recompile the project after code edits.
+The Organize Agent filters and optimizes this sequence to produce a minimal set of \textbf{rebuild commands} that can install the modified dependencies and recompile the project after code edits.
 These commands are then executed in the container to verify correctness.
 If issues are detected, the agent iteratively refines the commands until they execute successfully.

 \textbf{Test commands and parser.} Similarly, the Organize Agent distills the Verify Agent’s command history into a minimal set of \textbf{test commands} that output the status of each test case.
 It also generates a \textbf{test log parser}—a Python function that parses the test output and returns a structured mapping from test case names to their statuses.
 When possible, the agent prefers test commands that produce structured output (e.g., JSON or XML) to reduce the difficulty of log parsing.
-If the test framework automatically dumps the structured test statuses to a default path, the agent generates commands to print the file contents for parsing.
 Although RepoLaunch supports delegating failures in this stage back to the Setup Agent, we disabled this feedback loop in our experiments for efficiency.

 \textbf{Per-test command (Optional).} In scenarios where fine-grained test control is needed downstream, the agent attempts to generate commands for executing individual test cases.
 It produces a Python script that returns a list of per-test commands from the test case list.
 The system samples and executes a subset of these commands, prompting the agent to verify and refine the script.